ThinkEval: Practical Evaluation of Knowledge Leakage in LLM Editing using Thought-based Knowledge Graphs: Performance Evaluation

 \subsection{\KnowGIC Benchmark}

-To evaluate deep editing, we introduce the \KnowGIC benchmark, built using \ThinkEval with Qwen2.5-7B-Instruct and Meta-Llama-3-8B-Instruct models for fact extraction.
-Extending the multi-hop reasoning datasets, \KnowGIC consists of detailed knowledge graphs structured as n-step implication chains, or sequences of n prompts to extract certain relationships.
+To evaluate in the deep editing setting, we introduce the \KnowGIC benchmark, which is built using \ThinkEval.
+Extending the multi-hop reasoning datasets, \KnowGIC consists of $n$-step implication chains, or sequences of n prompts to probe specific relationships via multiple reasoning steps.
 These chains capture direct and implied relationships for a fine-grained evaluation.
-Unlike MQuAKE’s n-hop queries, which encapsulate multiple reasoning hops in a single query, each implication chain step probes a single hop in the knowledge graph.
-Queries asked in such a sequential manner to logically extract the original pre-edited fact indicates incomplete editing, while disruptions in the chain’s broader contextual facts signal catastrophic forgetting.
-Table~\ref{tab:knowgic_chains} details the dataset’s chain length distribution.
-We have manually reviewed and removed redundant, factually incorrect, or irrelevant triplets to ensure the dataset’s accuracy and relevance.
+Unlike MQuAKE's n-hop queries, which encapsulate multiple reasoning hops in a single query, each implication chain step probes a single hop in the knowledge graph.
+If the original fact can be logically reconstructed through such sequential prompting, it signals incomplete editing.
+Conversely, breaks in the chain that disrupt unrelated but connected facts reveal unintended ripple effects.
+Table~\ref{tab:knowgic_chains} presents the distribution of chain lengths in the dataset.
+All chains have been manually reviewed to remove redundancy, factual inaccuracies, and irrelevant triplets, ensuring high quality and relevance for deep editing evaluation.

-We selected ten templates from MQuAKE across diverse relational domains, generating knowledge graphs using \ThinkEval for two samples per category.
+We selected \review{various base} templates from the MQuAKE dataset across diverse relational domains, generating knowledge graphs using \ThinkEval \review{for their samples}.
 To illustrate the depth of connected facts and how interlinked facts can help extract the original relationship, we include an additional sample \texttt{(Harry Potter, school, Hogwarts)}.
 Using \ThinkEval, we grow its knowledge graph till it achieves 100 implication chains from \texttt{Harry Potter} to \texttt{Hogwarts}.
-The \KnowGIC benchmark, including this graph, comprises 21 knowledge graphs.
+The \KnowGIC benchmark, including this sample, comprises \review{1,406 $n$-step reasoning paths}.
 Extensive details of the dataset are in Appendix~\ref{appendix:knowGIC}.